 Better yet, it is to use the kettlebell to perform kettlebell swings and exercises that build your legs by letting you drive the weight up and forward by performing rapid squats and pushing through the floor.
 Also, this is brilliant for cardio and triggering a significant anabolic hormone response!

-The Last Word on How to Train Your Legs Without a Gym
+The Last Word on How to Workout Your Legs Without a Gym